Elizabeth Montgomery: Personal life

 In 1954, Montgomery married New York City socialite Frederick Gallatin Cammann; the couple divorced less than a year later.
-She was married to Academy Award winning actor Gig Young from 1956 to 1963 and then she was married to director-producer William Asher from 1963 until their divorce in 1973.
-They had three children: William, Robert and Rebecca.
+She was married to Academy Award winning actor Gig Young from 1956 to 1963.
+She married again in 1963 to director-producer William Asher.They had three children: William, Robert and Rebecca.
 The latter two pregnancies were incorporated into Bewitched as Samantha's pregnancies.
 During the eighth year of the show, Montgomery fell in love with director Richard Michaels.
 Their resulting affair led to the end of both of their marriages, as well as the end of the series.
 They moved in together when shooting ended in 1972; the relationship lasted two and a half years.
-On January 28, 1993, she married actor Robert Foxworth, after living with him for nearly twenty years.
+It was during that time, in 1973, when Montgomery and Asher divorced.
+On January 28, 1993, she married actor Robert Foxworth, after living with him for nearly 20 years.
 They remained married until her death in 1995.

 According to author Herbie J Pilato, Montgomery had an affair with Alexander Godunov while she was living with Foxworth but was not yet married to him.
-Godunov was found dead on May 18, 1995, the day Montgomery died, but it is believed that he died several days before Montgomery died.
+Godunov was found dead on May 18, 1995, the day Montgomery died, but it is believed that he died several days before Montgomery.

 Throughout the run of Bewitched, many references to Patterson, New York, were made on the series.
 The Putnam County town was the site of the Montgomery homestead, and it was also the place where she spent her childhood summers.
 In later years, her mother lived in the family farmhouse on Cushman Road.

 Political activism

-Montgomery was personally devoted to liberal political causes, and she lent her name, along with a large amount of her time, money, and energy, to a wide variety of charitable and political causes.
-She was a champion of women's rights, AIDS activism, and gay rights.
-She was also an ardent critic of the Vietnam War, and in later years, she was an active advocate for AIDS research and outreach to the disabled community.
+Montgomery was personally devoted to liberal political causes and in accordance with her political views, she lent her name, along with a large amount of her time, her money and her energy to a wide variety of charitable and political causes.
+She was a champion of animal rights, women's rights, HIV/AIDS activism and gay rights.
+She was also an ardent critic of the Vietnam War, she supported Robert F. Kennedy's presidential campaign in 1968 and in later years, she was an active advocate for AIDS research and outreach to the disabled community.
+In 1988, Montgomery and her partner Robert Foxworth supported Jesse Jackson's 1988 presidential campaign.
 Professionally, she lent her voice as the narrator of two political documentaries which were critical of U.S. foreign policy, Cover Up: Behind the Iran Contra Affair (1988) and its Academy Award-winning sequel The Panama Deception (1992).
-In June 1992, Montgomery and her former Bewitched co-star and good friend Dick Sargent, were grand marshals at the Los Angeles Gay Pride Parade.
+In June 1992, Montgomery and Dick Sargent, her former Bewitched co-star as well as her good friend, were grand marshals at the Los Angeles Gay Pride Parade.